Boot Scootin' Boogie

 "Boot Scootin' Boogie" is a song first recorded by the band Asleep at the Wheel for their 1990 album, Keepin' Me Up Nights.
-American country music duo Brooks & Dunn recorded a cover version, which was included on their 1991 debut album, Brand New Man.
+American country music duo Brooks & Dunn recorded a cover version, which was included as the eighth track on their 1991 debut album, Brand New Man.
 It originally served as the B-side to their second single, "My Next Broken Heart".
 It became the duo's fourth single release and fourth consecutive number-one single on the U.S. Billboard Hot Country Singles chart.
+A dance remix of the song features as the eleventh and final track on their 1993 album Hard Workin' Man.

 In 2019, Brooks & Dunn re-recorded "Boot Scootin' Boogie" with American country music group Midland for their album Reboot.

+In 2024, they re-recorded the song for a second time.
+This version features the rock band Halestorm, to be released on their album Reboot II.

 Content

 The song is a tribute to the line dancing in a Texas-style honky-tonk.
+Most fans consider it to be Brooks and Dunn's signature song.

 Dance culture

 The song's success is credited with having sparked a renewed interest in line dancing throughout the United States.
 The song was Brooks & Dunn's first crossover hit, reaching number 50 on the U.S. Billboard Hot 100.
-A dance mix of "Boot Scootin' Boogie" can be found on Brooks & Dunn's 1993 album, Hard Workin' Man.